A Look at Transitioning from Fanfiction

 If you first wrote in someone else’s universe, and now you want to claim your own, you may be transitioning from fanfiction.

 It teaches you how to follow continuity.
-It can keep you writing when you’re stuck.
-Writing begets more writing (even fan fiction!), so it pays to keep going.
+And it can keep you writing when you’re stuck.
+Writing begets more writing (even fan fiction!).
+So it pays to keep going.
 You are better off, in terms of preventing writer’s block, to just keep on writing.
 Hence, if all else fails, go with fan fiction.
 Of course there are plenty of places to post it online.
 Here’s one.

-It does not teach you how to make your own world, and it can hamper your growth in this area.
+The problem is, it does not teach you how to make your own world.
+Hence it can hamper your growth in this area.
 Furthermore, if you are not used to making your own characters, it can hurt you there, as well.

 Flip Your Perception

 So consider what the foundational IP (intellectual property) does, and why it matters to you as you start the process of transitioning.

 - Interesting stories – spend some time deconstructing your favorites.
 Where did the writers hand-wave a problem away?
 Also, where did they get confusing?
 In addition, where did they deliver on the promise of their teaser/preview?

 - Compelling characters – why do the canon characters matter to you?
 Again, engage in some deconstruction.
 Forget who plays a character.
 So consider how you would feel about a character if someone else played them.
 Furthermore, consider how you would feel if the character’s gender and/or sexuality were swapped.
 Would you feel different if the character was of a race different from the current actor’s?
 Be your own casting director.
 Who, living or dead, could play the role better?

 - Fascinating scenes – even within a familiar place, commercial intellectual property exists inside its own bucket.
 It might be a city block, a hospital, a car driving across the country, or somewhere else.
 But what would happen if the scene shifted?
 Does the work succeed if it moves from Milwaukee to San Diego to Angkor Wat?